dandumitriu33/movie-recommendations/README.md

 # movie-recommendations
 Educational project - recommending movies from a database based on usage.

-A simple recommendation system for now only Content Based Filtering based on the last movie watched.
+A simple movie recommendation system with Content Based Filtering, Community Based Filtering and a mix of the 2 for Personalized User recommendations.

+ASP.NET Core 3.1
+ASP.NET Core Identity 3.1
+Entity Framework Core 3.1
+Data generated with Mockaroo - https://mockaroo.com/
+Bootstrap 4

 ## Screenshots